deislabs/spiderlightning/README.md

 ### What is the difference between SpiderLightning and WebAssembly System Interface (WASI)?

 WASI's primary goal is to provide operating system abstractions for Wasm applications running outside of browser environments.
-SpiderLightning interfaces extend WASI's goal to provide application capabilities, such as state management, event-driven pattern, or distributed locking.
-In the future, we hope that SpiderLightning interfaces become part of WASI specification.
+SpiderLightning interfaces extend WASI to provide application capabilities, such as state management, event-driven pattern, or distributed locking.
+In the future, we hope that SpiderLightning's interfaces or interfaces that provide similar capabilities become part of WASI specification.

 ### What is the difference between SpiderLightning and Dapr?